edsonencinas/WazuhLab/README.md

 ## What You Need Before You Start?

 - **Azure account** (Free tier is fine!
 Once you sign up an account in Azure you will get $200 credits.
-The free credit is more than enough for this project)
+Your free credits is more than enough for this project)
 - Basic familiarity with Azure portal and Linux commands
 - A computer with internet access
 - Lots of Patience and curiosity!